jo9999ki/trains_locomotives/locomotives/locomotives/README.md

 INSERT INTO locomotive VALUES (0, 1, &#39;99 5906&#39;, &#39;1986-01-01&#39;);
 </pre></code>

-* Enhance test class by new test method for Panache Entity.
-Don't inject Locomotive class as class loader has already loaded for test.
+* Enhance test class by new test method for Panache Entity. <br>
+Don't inject Locomotive class as class loader has already loaded for test. <br>
+Use standard Panache methods to list records and create/read/update/delete single records <br>
+Use standard Panache paginging for long lists<br>
 Run JUnit test.
 <pre><code>
 @Test
 @Transactional